technateNG/technate.github.io/_posts/2019-12-22-full-lxc-setup.markdown

 lxc.idmap = u 0 100000 65536
 lxc.idmap = g 0 100000 65536
 ```
 WARNING.
-With this setup apparmor throws error for me on debian buster.
+With this setup apparmor throws error on debian buster.
 When it happen you can sacrafice a little piece of security
 with `lxc.apparmor.profile=unconfined`.
 This option disables apparmor protection for containers.